Marieta “Eileen” G. Layden, 92, of Hoopeston, passed away at 6:44 p.m. Sunday, February 23, 2020, at Autumn Fields.

 In lieu of flowers memorial contributions may be made to the Hoopeston Multi-Agency, Grant Township Food Cupboard, Hoopeston Public Library or St. Anthony Catholic Church, all in Hoopeston.

 The Layden family has entrusted the Blurton Funeral Home to assist them in honoring Mrs. Layden’s life.
 Condolences may be shared with the family on her everlasting memorial page at: www.BlurtonFuneralHomes.com.

-To plant a tree in memory of Marieta "Eileen" G. (Green) Layden, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Marieta "Eileen" G. (Green) Layden, please visit our floral store.